New Carnegie Science Center pavilion features classrooms, dramatic city views

-Science center co-director Ann Metzger said the additional space would permit a expansion of programming for children and increase overall attendance by about 50 percent.
+Science center co-director Ann Metzger said the additional space would permit an expansion of programming for children and increase overall attendance by about 50 percent.
 The center draws about 500,000 visitors annually, the most of any museum in the city, and offers programming to about 170,000 kids each year.

 “This is the culmination of nine years of planning to bring this to the citizens of Pittsburgh,” she said.
-“It allows us to increase our capacity to serve young people by about 40 percent.”

 More than 350 people and organizations donated a total of $46 million to build the pavilion and fund center programming through “SPARK!
 A Campaign for Carnegie Science Center.”